Manu Dibango doing what he loved to do. Playing his Saxophone

 Although the single was popular in Europe, at the time.

-It was when the record reached New York, USA, and was discovered there by David Mancuso, who was the first and most notable Dj to drop this tune at his "Loft Parties" in New York.
+It was when the record reached New York, USA, and was discovered there by David Mancuso, who was the first and most notable DJ to drop this tune at his "Loft Parties" in New York.

 Billboard Magazine at that time stated Dibango’s single was so hot.
 It was going for up to $3 apiece (at a time when a 7-inch cost less than a dollar).